Qi8908/qi8908.github.io/_posts/2025-12-08-exponential-height-fog-post-processing.md

 In Unity's Universal Render Pipeline (URP), RenderFeature enables custom post-processing effects through a three-stage workflow:

-RenderFeature → Initialize Pass parameters and enqueue the Pass RenderPass → Receive and configure Shader parameters, then execute the Pass using CommandBuffer (Blit) for rendering.
-Manage RT allocation: use dedicated RT if needed across multiple passes, otherwise share RT to conserve memory
+1. RenderFeature → Initialize Pass parameters and enqueue the Pass
+2. RenderPass → Receive and configure Shader parameters, then execute the Pass using CommandBuffer (Blit) for rendering.
-Shader → Handle post-processing logic with access to scene color, depth, and other relevant data
+3. Shader → Handle post-processing logic with access to scene color, depth, and other relevant data

 ---

-## Exponential Height Fog Preview
+## Fog Preview
 ![Fog Preview](/post-img/exponential-height-fog-post-processing/Fog.gif)

----

-RenderFeature execution follows three core steps:

 ---